 All current alternative energy sources require a significant initial investment and will only see payoffs with a long history of maintenance and maximum productivity.
 Alternative fuels have only just begun to garner influence among the general public, and very few are willing to take a risk on a venture that has a short history and a prolonged return on investment.

 However, modern alternative energy sources are rapidly increasing in efficiency and decreasing in price.
 Smart homeowners can install solar power panels on their roofs and feed power back into the power grid.
-Businesses are taking advantage of roof space and cutting overhead with solar power.
+Businesses across Texas and Colorado are taking advantage of roof space and cutting overhead with solar power.
 These are the first steps toward harnessing the incredible energy output of the sun – which, don’t forget, is exponentially higher than our current power consumption.